ultimate271/notes/journal/journal.md

 So all of that to say, I don't know what to make of myself this morning and day.
 I think I have decided to give up PBJ all-together, especially in the mornings.
-I hate I don't know how much steak last night, but I was still hungry when I woke up today, and I have eaten two PBJ's and I think I have finally made the association of PBJ and this sort of apthetic, easily distracted, brain weary state that I am in right now.
+I ate I don't know how much steak last night, but I was still hungry when I woke up today, and I have eaten two PBJ's and I think I have finally made the association of PBJ and this sort of apthetic, easily distracted, brain weary state that I am in right now.
 I can't seem to concentrate on any one